watchdogoblivion/Recipes/README.md

-This is a search engine for food recipes.
-It utilizes the food to fork api.
+This project produced an application that acts as a search engine for food recipes.
+This application utilizes ajax calls with fetch, async/await and promises.
+It implements various features via the node modules such as transpiling and polyfilling code for support in older browsers.
+It utilizes the web storage api to store information in the browser for persistent data.